russbel/react-flex/README.md

 # react-flex

  > Flex component built for React

 ## Install

 ```sh
 $ npm i react-flex --save
 ```

+## Key features

+ * **support for React 15.2.0**
+ * no worries about browser prefixing for older browsers
+ * props similar to css properties, so basically almost no learning curve

 ## Usage